kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 ### Fix Planning:

-Strategize fixes starting with the most critical vulnerabilities, considering both severity and real-world applicability as determined by the eBPF analysis.
-Integrate these fixes into your development workflow, prioritizing according to risk.
+Prioritize fixes starting with the most critical vulnerabilities, considering both severity and real-world applicability as determined by the eBPF analysis (i.e. Images with CVEs that are loaded into memory).
+Integrate these fixes into your development workflow, working according to contextualized risk.

 ### Contextual Relevance with eBPF: